 Southern New England Giant Pumpkin Growers Weigh-Off

-Other than giant pumpkins, visitors can expect fun pumpkin-related activities and on-site food trucks.
+Other than giant pumpkins, visitors can expect pumpkin painting, a corn maze, pirate ship and western town for the kids to play in, build-your-own scarecrow stations, rides, and on-site food trucks.
 This event is sure to get everyone in the family in the fall spirit!

 Frerichs Farm is located at 43 Kinnicutt Ave in Warren, Rhode Island.